khmarski/test-for-wp/README.md

 SHUTDOWN AND ClEANUP
 --------------------

-The command docker-compose down removes the containers and default network, but preserves your WordPress database.
+The command "docker-compose down" removes the containers and default network, but preserves your WordPress database.

-The command docker-compose down --volumes removes the containers, default network, and the WordPress database.
+The command "docker-compose down --volumes" removes the containers, default network, and the WordPress database.